 Cafe au lait and latte differ in the type of coffee used and the milk preparation method.

-A latte is a creamy coffee drink made with strong espresso, steamed milk, and a layer of foam.
-The concentrated shot is prepared using an espresso machine, and the milk is steamed and aerated with a steam wand for a velvety texture.
+A latte is a creamy coffee drink made with strong espresso and frothed milk.
+The concentrated coffee shot is prepared using an espresso machine, and the milk is steamed and aerated with a steam wand for a velvety texture.

-Cafe au lait is a French coffee drink made by combining equal parts of strong brewed coffee and steamed milk.
+Cafe au lait is a French coffee drink made by combining strong brewed coffee and hot milk.
 The coffee is typically brewed using a French press or a drip coffee machine, while the milk is heated on the stovetop.

 Cafe Au Lait is a perfect milky coffee drink you can easily prepare at home without any fancy equipment.